ICE Almost Deported Immigrant Woman Who Says She Got Unwanted Surgery While Detained

 Pauline Binam was nearly deported Wednesday by U.S. Immigration and Customs Enforcement to Cameroon, a country she left when she was 2 years old.
 Binam, now 30, was on the tarmac when members of Congress say they intervened.

-"It felt like ICE was trying to rush through her deportation," said Rep. Pramile Jayapal, a Democrat from Washington state.
+"It felt like ICE was trying to rush through her deportation," said Rep. Pramila Jayapal, a Democrat from Washington state.
 "I can't say that for certain, but all of this is extremely troubling."

 Members of Congress are demanding an investigation into allegations from immigrant women who say they were subjected to medical procedures without their consent while detained at an ICE facility in Georgia.
 Some women say they underwent hysterectomies or other surgeries that left them sterile.